hopto-dot/Gelbooru-Downloader/README.md

 - [X] Page number: Define which page to download
 - [X] Templates: define tags you want automatically being put at the beginning of captions
 - [X] Ghost tags: define tags you don't mind being in images but not in the caption that gets saved
+- [ ] Easy scraping customisability: currently, this customisability is only accessably by editing variables in the code.
 - [ ] Pause time: define how long you want to pause between each image download (default: 1 second, to reduce risk of being ip banned)